Close Menu

 Nevada, unlike some states, does not have a short term disability insurance program.
 However, your employer may offer short-term disability insurance through a private company.

-Your employer may also offer maternity and paternity leave benefits or long-term disability benefits.
+Your employer may also offer parental leave benefits or long term disability benefits.
 Additionally, there are federal benefits available through an employer, like the Family Medical Leave Act (FMLA).

 Long term benefits will begin six months after your medical condition.
 It can last for a few years until you are able to return to work.
 Likewise, it can pay out until you retire.

-Disability insurance is not the same as workers’ compensation.
-In the case of disability insurance, injury or illness does not have to be the result of a work incident or event.
+Social Security insurance benefits are not the same as workers’ compensation.
+In the case of SSD insurance, injury or illness does not have to be the result of a work incident or event.
+With workers’ compensation cases, you can only receive benefits if you are injured at work.

 In fact, research by the U.S. Department of Education shows that the most common causes of long term benefits are heart disease, back injury, and cancer.
 Next, the most common causes of not being able to work are mental conditions such as anxiety.

-THREE WAYS TO FILE FOR BENEFITS IN NEVADA
+THREE WAYS TO FILE FOR DISABILITY BENEFITS IN NEVADA

-Here are three easy ways to apply or file your application for benefits in Nevada.
+There are three easy ways to file your application for SSD benefits in Nevada.
 Probably the best way to file an application is to file online.
-If you don’t have a computer or access to one, you can still apply over the telephone or in person.
+If you don’t have a computer or access to one, then you can apply by telephone or in person.
+Please note that your local library has free access to the internet.

 Benefits begin from the date you file your application.
 So, the longer you wait to file your application, the more money you lose.